Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 ## Optimizing the IDCT Kernel using Dataflow

-Carry out a simple experiment that will illustrate the effects and power of dataflow optimization.
-The FPGA binary built and used for experiments is built to have four different kernels.
+In this section different simple experiments are carried out that will illustrate the effects and power of dataflow optimization.
+The FPGA binary used for experiments is built to have four different kernels.
 There are minor differences among them and they are created to illustrate different performance optimizations.
 This experiment will focus on two kernels namely **krnl_idct** and **krnl_idct_noflow** and compare them.

 ### Comparing FPGA Resource Usage